-The Vermont Blueprint for Health Evaluation
+Facilitating Continuous Quality Improvement for the Vermont Blueprint for Health

-The Vermont Blueprint for Health is a state led program which aims to integrate a system of health care for patients, improve the health of the overall population, and improve control over health care costs by promoting health maintenance, prevention, and care coordination and management.
-Launched in 2003 with a goal to address the increasing costs of people with chronic illnesses, the Blueprint has become a learning health system that evolves to meet the needs of providers and improve the health outcomes of all Vermonters.
+The Vermont Blueprint for Health is a state led program which aims to integrate a system of health care for patients, improve the health of the overall population, and improve control over health care costs by promoting health maintenance, prevention, care coordination and care management.
+Launched in 2003 with a goal to address the increasing costs of people with chronic illnesses, the Blueprint has become a learning health system that evolves to meet the needs of providers and patients to improve the health outcomes of all Vermonters.

-- Evaluation informs statewide health care reform
+- Ongoing informant to statewide health care reform

 - Assisted well over 100 primary care practice achieve recognition as Patient-Centered Medical Homes (PCMH) from the National Committee for Quality Assurance (NCQA), earn quality payments, and access Community Health Teams